adamg14/football-data-dashboard/README.md

 This project provides a data visualisation dashboard based on the 2021/22 Premier League match data.
 The dashboard offers insighrs into team performance, and predicitive analytics.

 ![Full Dashboard](full-dashboard.png)
+The above is the full Shiny app dashboard running on the localhost.

 ## Installation